Nordic American Tankers Limited (NAT) Options Greeks

 Options Greeks measure sensitivity to various factors: Delta (price), Gamma (delta change), Theta (time decay), and Vega (volatility).
 They are essential for risk management and position sizing.

-Nordic American Tankers Limited (NAT) operates in the Industrials sector, specifically the Marine Shipping industry, with a market capitalization near $1.19B, listed on NYSE, employing roughly 15 people, carrying a beta of -0.52 to the broader market.
-Nordic American Tankers Limited, a tanker company, acquires and charters double-hull tankers in Bermuda and internationally.
+Nordic American Tankers Limited (NAT) operates in the Industrials sector, specifically the Marine Shipping industry, with a market capitalization near $1.24B, listed on NYSE, employing roughly 15 people, carrying a beta of -0.54 to the broader market.
+Founded in 1995 and headquartered in Hamilton, Bermuda, Nordic American Tankers Limited (NAT) is a shipping enterprise focused on the acquisition and chartering of double-hull tanker vessels.
 Led by Herbjorn Hansson, public since 1997-09-30.

 Spot Price